Construction Oversight on Complex Residential Projects

 Where the Owner's Rep Creates Unintended Friction

 These are structural observations about scope overlap, not criticisms of professional competence.
-On projects where both an owner's rep and an architect are engaged - which is nearly every custom residential project - certain friction points emerge consistently:
+On projects where both an owner's rep and an architect are engaged (which is nearly every custom residential project) certain friction points emerge consistently:

 Budget opinions vs. construction-informed cost data.
 Most owner's reps come from project management or real estate backgrounds.
-They may not have the estimating infrastructure - trade databases, subcontractor relationships, quantity takeoff capability - to produce independent cost analysis.
+They may not have the estimating infrastructure (trade databases, subcontractor relationships, quantity takeoff capability) to produce independent cost analysis.
 Their budget input tends to be evaluative ("that seems high") rather than constructive ("here's what that scope should cost based on competitive market data").

 Overlap with the architect's construction administration role.
 This is the friction point with the most significant project impact, and it's worth its own section.
 The architect is already contractually obligated under the AIA B101 to review pay applications, evaluate change orders, and observe construction.
 The owner's rep often duplicates these functions, creating two overlapping oversight structures without clear hierarchy.
 For a detailed discussion of the architect's construction administration responsibilities and how they interact with other project roles, see our guide on the architect's role.

 Dual fee structures without dual guarantees.
-The owner pays the contractor's markup for construction execution and the owner's rep's fee for oversight - but neither party provides a cost guarantee.
+The owner pays the contractor's markup for construction execution and the owner's rep's fee for oversight, but neither party provides a cost guarantee.
 The advisory model generates fees for two management layers while the cost risk remains entirely with the owner.

-5. The Architect as the Owner's Natural Oversight - And What Happens When That Role Is Undermined
+5. The Architect as the Owner's Natural Oversight

 What the Architect Is Already Contractually Obligated to Do

-The AIA B101 - the Standard Form of Agreement Between Owner and Architect - is the contract used on the vast majority of custom residential projects in Los Angeles.
+The AIA B101 (the Standard Form of Agreement Between Owner and Architect) is the contract used on the vast majority of custom residential projects in Los Angeles.
 Under the B101, the architect's scope of services includes Construction Administration (CA), and CA is not a courtesy service or an optional add-on.
 It's a contractual obligation that the architect has agreed to perform as part of their professional fee.

 Under their CA obligations, the architect is contractually required to: